CoreyDeJong/lab-06-back-end/README.md

 -->

-Number and name of feature: #2 Locations
+Number and name of feature: #2 Locations - used lecture code

 Estimate of time needed to complete: 3 hours